tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![shr5](/assets/{{ imgDir }}/shr5.png)

-Next, we will use the intruder to perform our brute force attack.
+Next, we will use the `Intruder` tool to perform our brute force attack.
 We start by right-clicking the login request and pressing `Send to Intruder` in the dropdown.

 ![intruder](/assets/{{ imgDir }}/intruder.png)

-Then, we set the `user_name` and `user_password` fields as payload positions.
-We also select the attack type `cluster bomb` since this attack type will ensure that all permutations of users and passwords will be attempted.
+Then, we mark the `user_name` and `user_password` fields as payload positions.
+We also select the attack type `Cluster bomb` since this attack type will ensure that all permutations of users and passwords will be attempted.

 ![intruder2](/assets/{{ imgDir }}/intruder2.png)

 Next, we press the `payloads` tab to configure what to inject into the payload positions.
 For payload set 1, we press the `Load...` button and select the `users` file we created earlier.
-Similarly, for payload set 2, we press the `Load...` button and select the `wordlist` file we created earlier.
+For payload set 2, we press the `Load...` button and select the `wordlist` file we created earlier.

 ![intruderUsername](/assets/{{ imgDir }}/intruderUsername.png)